khalil5754/khalil5754.github.io/_posts/2022-10-23-your-new-blog-post.md

 ax.plot(cross_corr)
 ```

-In writing the code for cross-correlation, the most helpful way to draw insight from it isn't to print a list of correlation coefficients for each lag (although you could do this if you want, but good luck explaining the numbers to anyone).
+In writing the code for cross-correlation, the most helpful way to draw insight from it isn't to print a list of correlation coefficients for each lag (although you could do this if you really want, but good luck explaining the numbers to anyone).

 Instead, taking the output and visualizing the data makes the insights that much more impactful.
 That means we have to add matplotlib.pyplot to the previous list of our library imports.
 Of course, before we're able to visualize the cross-correlation, we must indeed tell Python how to calculate the cross-correlation coefficients.
 To do this we use the stattools.ccf() function, feeding it the two columns "Inward FDI Flow" and "VIX Levels".
 The ccf function will shift the data in the VIX levels column with respect to the Inward FDI flow column, forming lags.
 We can then plot these correlation coefficients in the form of a line graph, but there isn't enough going on to derive useful insight yet.
 We don't just need to visualize the correlation coefficients, we also need to visualize the significance level (+/- 0.41) using two dotted lines.
 It won't hurt to visualize peak correlation either, so let's do both of those things.